robblanco/robblanco.github.io/proofware.md

 Some of this work is publicly available as free and open source software, while more experimental embryonic projects patiently bid their time.

+Previously, I have worked as a software engineer building and maintaining complex software systems for insurance, as well as built high-performance scientific computing systems for bioinformatics applications, among others.
+All these experiences inform my understanding of what computer systems are and what they can be, not only conceptually but also in practice.